 (28) When in the midst of many, let me keep a check on my speech; when remaining alone, let me keep a check on my mind.

-We have to be careful what we say.
+We have to be careful with what we say.
 If it’s going to be something nasty or something stupid, don’t say it.
 Hold your tongue, as we say in English, and try to say positive things.

 Let’s examine ourselves.
 Especially if we find people say nasty things to us, are we saying nasty things to others at all?
 Are we thinking nasty things, even?
 Then we make this decision hereafter to censure all thoughtless remarks.